spack/spack/lib/spack/docs/configuration.rst

 Config file variables
 ------------------------------

-Spack understands several variables which can be used in config file paths where ever they appear.
+Spack understands several variables which can be used in config file paths wherever they appear.
 There are three sets of these variables, Spack specific variables, environment variables, and user path variables.
 Spack specific variables and environment variables both are indicated by prefixing the variable name with ``$``.
 User path variables are indicated at the start of the path with ``~`` or ``~user``.
-Let's discuss each in turn.
+See below for more details.

 ^^^^^^^^^^^^^^^^^^^^^^^^
-Spack Specific Variables
+Spack-specific variables
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Spack understands several special variables.
 These are: